ASzc/nagoya/README.md

 --- | -----
 Image | The image to use
 Detach | After starting the container, wait for it to finish if false.
 Boolean.
+Entrypoint | Override the image's entrypoint
 Run_Once | Ignore start commands if the container has been started previously if true.
 Boolean.
-Working_Dir | Override the image's working directory Entrypoint | Override the image's entrypoint
+Working_Dir | Override the image's working directory Callbacks | Execute additional functions on some events.
+See [section](#callbacks) Envs | Assign values to environment variables
-Volumes | Set volumes for the container not specified in the image Volumes_From | Use volumes from other containers, with mode parameters Links | Create a network link, with hostname alias Callbacks | Execute additional functions on some events.
-See [section](#callbacks)
+Links | Create a network link, with hostname alias Volumes | Set volumes for the container not specified in the image Volumes_From | Use volumes from other containers, with mode parameters

 ### Callbacks